COVID-19 vaccine tracker: Latin America and the Caribbean - Atlantic Council

 Vaccine flows

-The map below demonstrates the flow of vaccines by the manufacturer’s main country of origin to the Latin American countries covered by current vaccine agreements.
+The map below demonstrates the flow of vaccines by the manufacturer’s main country of origin to Latin American and Caribbean countries covered by current vaccine agreements.